yecril71pl/cpp-docs.pl-pl/docs/atl/reference/ccomcachedtearoffobject-class.md

 #### <a name="parameters"></a>Parametry
  `contained`
- Pochodne klasy oderwania, `CComTearOffObjectBase` i interfejsy ma obiekt oderwania do obsługi.
+ Twoje odrywania klasą pochodną `CComTearOffObjectBase` i interfejsy odrywania obiektu do obsługi.

 ## <a name="members"></a>Elementy członkowskie